Callum Simpson (boxer): Personal life

 Simpson has one older brother, Bradley, a professional model, and one older sister.
 His younger sister, Lily-Rae Simpson, died at 19 in a road accident in Greece in August 2024.

 Simpson now trains at Dicky's Gym in Batley, the former gym of IBF featherweight champion Josh Warrington.

-He is a lifelong fan of Barnsley F.C. and is notably proud of his Yorkshire roots.
+He is a lifelong fan of Barnsley F.C. and is outspoken about his Yorkshire roots.

 In May 2025, Simpson partnered with The Trussell Trust to launch the Fight Against Hunger campaign with the aim of raising £15,000 for the Barnsley Foodbank.